brunocriado/go-learning/golang-learning-projects.md

 **The Reality:**
 - 90% of developers never build complete systems.
 They know syntax but freeze when faced with real problems.
 - Go powers Docker, Kubernetes, Terraform, Prometheus, and half the cloud infrastructure you use daily.
 Learning it isn't a hobby—it's a career investment.
-- These 35 projects mirror what companies actually need: CLI tools, REST APIs, real-time systems, databases, network services, distributed systems, and kernel-level programming.
+- These **54 projects** cover everything from CLI tools to distributed systems: REST APIs, WebSockets, databases (SQL + NoSQL), caching, message queues, microservices, Kubernetes operators, kernel programming (eBPF, FUSE), and cloud-native patterns (CQRS, Saga, Circuit Breaker).
+- You don't need all 54—focus on **20-30 projects** aligned with your career goals (backend, DevOps, systems programming, or distributed systems).
 - You'll learn production best practices including the [12-Factor App methodology](https://12factor.net/)—the industry standard for building modern, scalable, maintainable services.
+- Includes **advanced patterns**: Design Patterns (GoF + Go-specific), distributed transactions (Saga), event sourcing (CQRS), resilience patterns (Bulkhead, Circuit Breaker), and service mesh concepts (Sidecar, Strangler Fig).

 **What You'll Actually Gain:**

 *Technical Depth:*
 - **Systems thinking**: You'll understand how software actually works—not just frameworks, but TCP, HTTP, filesystems, memory, processes, distributed coordination.
 - **Production skills**: Error handling, logging, testing, performance, concurrency, observability, security—things that separate hobbyists from professionals.
 - **Tool building**: By project 5, you'll be building tools that solve your own problems.
 By project 15, you'll be contributing to open source.
-By project 30, you'll be designing architectures.
+By project 30, you'll be designing architectures at scale.

 *Career Impact:*
 - Go developers earn 20-40% more than average.
 It's in high demand and undersupplied.